cpunion/erlang_protobuffs/README.markdown

 How cool is that?
 From .proto files, we create modules that export encode and decode functions for the messages defined.

+## script

+It't also posible to create a escript "bin/protoc-erl" this self contained script generates a source code (.erl) file and a header (.hrl) file.

+     &>./protoc-erl path_to_proto_file

 ## no_debug_info

 The protobuffs_compile module relies on the pokemon_pb module being compiled